How Does AI Writing Detection Work And Is It Accurate?

 The Future of AI Writing & Content Detection

 Whether you like it or not, there's really no guaranteed way of determining if something was written with AI at this point in time.
-After ChatGPT went viral, tons of questions and concerns were raised about how this will impact the world: education, industry, and even literature.
+After ChatGPT went viral two years ago, tons of questions and concerns were raised about how this will impact the world: education, industry, and even literature.

 The realm of AI isn't limited to text.
-AI-driven image and video generators are on the rise, making it super important to detect AI-created visuals, especially with the proliferation of 'deepfakes'.
+AI-generated image and video generators are on the rise with Midjourney and Sora, making it super important to detect AI-created visuals, especially with the proliferation of 'deepfakes'.

 Although a guest researcher at OpenAI revealed that they're developing a tool for "statistically watermarking the outputs of an AI text system."
 Whenever a system generates text, the tool would stamp an "unnoticeable secret signal" indicating where the text came from.